MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/essential-services.md

 The following fields are collected:

   - **LicNotificationState** – An enumerator that tells us what kind of notification is being shown to the user

+### Office.Licensing.Flows.GenericRFMDialog

+This event is triggered when the generic RFM (Reduced Functionality Mode) dialog is shown in the Office client.
+The data is used to verify that the user is seeing appropriate licensing dialog in the Office client license experience (LVUX: Licensing Validation User Experience) and make sure user actions are handled appropriately.

+The following fields are collected:

+- **MainFlow** - Entry flow type of LVUX session.

+- **UserAction** - User action taken on LVUX ReactNative dialog.

+### Office.Licensing.Flows.GraceDialog

+This event is triggered when grace license notification dialogs are shown during in the Office client.
+The data is used to verify that the user is seeing appropriate licensing dialog in the Office client license experience (LVUX: Licensing Validation User Experience) and make sure user actions are handled appropriately.
+The grace period is a one-time, five -day free license to use the installed Office product on new PCs.

+The following fields are collected:

+- **ACID** - License SKU ID for which grace key was installed.

+- **MainFlow** -  Entry flow type of LVUX session.

+### Office.Licensing.Flows.GraceEula

+This event is triggered when the grace End-User License Agreement (EULA) is shown in the Office client.
+The data is used to verify that the user is seeing appropriate licensing dialog in the Office client license experience (LVUX: Licensing Validation User Experience) and ensure user actions are handled appropriately.
+The grace period is a one-time, five-day free license to use the installed Office product on new PCs.
+The grace EULA is the license agreement a user must accept before activating the grace license.

+The following fields are collected:

+- **MainFlow** - Entry flow type of LVUX session.

+- **UserAction** - User action taken on LVUX ReactNative dialog.

+### Office.Licensing.Flows.GraceLicenseActiveDialog

+This event is triggered when the active grace license dialog is shown in the Office client.
+The data is used to verify that the user is seeing appropriate licensing dialog in the Office client license experience (LVUX: Licensing Validation User Experience) and make sure user actions are handled appropriately.
+The grace period is a one-time, five-day free license to use the installed Office product on new PCs.

+The following fields are collected:

+- **MainFlow** - Entry flow type of LVUX session.

+- **UserAction** - User action taken on LVUX ReactNative dialog.

+### Office.Licensing.Flows.GraceLicenseExpiredDialog

+This event is triggered when the expired grace license dialog is shown in the Office client.
+The data is used to verify that the user is seeing appropriate licensing dialog in the Office client license experience (LVUX: Licensing Validation User Experience) and make sure user actions are handled appropriately.
+The grace period is a one-time, five-day free license to use the installed Office product on new PCs.
+The following fields are collected:

+- **MainFlow** - Entry flow type of LVUX session.

+- **UserAction** - User action taken on LVUX ReactNative dialog.

+### Office.Licensing.Flows.GraceState

+This event is triggered when a user enters the grace license state.
+The data is used to verify the resilience grace license flow in the Office client license experience (LVUX: Licensing Validation User Experience) and make sure users are receiving a grace period before Reduced Functionality Mode, the unlicensed state of Office apps (RFM).
+The grace period is a one-time, five-day free license to use the installed Office product on new PCs.

+The following fields are collected:

+- **MainFlow** - Entry flow type of LVUX session.

+### Office.Licensing.Flows.PurchaseProduct

+This event is triggered when the user enters the inline purchase flow in the Office client.
+The data is used to verify that the purchase flow is launched as expected.

+The following fields are collected:

+- **MainFlow** - Entry flow type of LVUX session.

+- **IdentityAvailable** - Indicates whether the LVUX session is running with active user identity or not.

+- **WebDialogResult** - Indicates result of inline purchase dialog.

+### Office.Licensing.Flows.ShowWebPurchaseExperience

+This event is triggered when user is sent to web purchase flow from the Office client.
+The data is used to verify that purchase flow is launched as expected.

+The following fields are collected:

+- **MainFlow** - Entry flow type of Licensing Validation User Experience (LVUX) session.

+### Office.Licensing.Flows.StartFlow

+This event is triggered when a new Licensing Validation User Experience (LVUX) flow is started in the Office client.
+The data is used to verify that users are launching and entering LVUX 2.0 flows as expected.

+The following fields are collected:

+- **FlowStatesExecuted** - Indicated flow states (components of flow) executed in LVUX 2.0 before falling back to LVUX 1.0 or exiting LVUX 2.0.

+- **FlowTypesExecuted** - Indicates types of flows executed in LVUX 2.0 before falling back to LVUX 1.0 or exiting LVUX 2.0.

+- **LvuxFallbackState** - Indicates fallback state from LVUX 2.0 to LVUX 1.0.

+- **MainFlow** - Entry flow type of LVUX session.

 ### Office.Licensing.FullValidation